top of page

 Use an ice block — not bagged ice

 When camping on the Kern River, the best way to keep your food cooler for longer is with an ice block (as opposed to bags of ice).
 We recommend wrapping and tying the ice block in one clean trash bag and then double-wrapping with a second clean trash bag, then place block in your ice chest with your food.
+Keep your drink cooler separate from your food cooler and your ice block will last longer.

 Pro Tip: Bring reusable water bottles and 1- or 5-gallon water jugs (rather than individual water bottles).
 This will help you reduce waste.